JavaScript-NZ/Society-Documentation/Rules.md

 ### 19.0 Financial Year

-1. The financial year of the Society begins on [XXX] of every year and ends on [XXX] of the next year.
+1. The financial year of the Society begins on 1st October of every year and ends on 30th September of the next year.

 ### 20.0 Assurance on the Financial Statements